 The RIT Community is looking forward to celebrating the achievements of the Class of 2021.
 Commencement will be held on Friday, May 14, and Saturday, May 15, 2021.
 The format is pending, due to New York State COVID-19 guidelines.
-Once any updates are available, we will post them on this site.
+Once any updates are available, they will be posted on the Class of 2021 website.

 The Celebration of the Class of 2020 is a virtual conferring of degrees.
 While not intended to replace a traditional commencement, this celebration recognizes and celebrates the accomplishments of the Class of 2020.